As of 2021, the Payday Loans market was estimated to be worth roughly $33.5billion and used by over 12 million Americans, year-on-year.

 - Payday loans are legal in 37 states but the regulation is far stricter in 9 of these – 55% of Americans live in the 28 states where payday loan laws are permissive and less regulated.

-- Nebraska and Illinois are two examples of states that have heavier restrictions – the payday loan interest rate cap is set at 36% in each of these states, respectively.
+- Nebraska and Illinois are two examples of states that have heavier restrictions – the interest rate cap for payday loans in Chicago is set at 36% in each of these states, respectively.

 What is a Payday Loan?